 In this regard, every workbook behaves like a web browser.
 You can quickly return to a previous view.
 Or you can browse all the views of a data source that you have created.
 Tableau saves the undo/redo history across all worksheets until you exit.
 The history is not saved between sessions.

 Drop lines are most useful for distinguishing marks and calling out their position in the view.
 For example, in a view that is dense with scatter marks, you can turn on drop lines to show the position of a particular data point.
-When you add drop lines a line is extended from the marks to one of the axes.
+When you add drop lines, a line is extended from the marks to one of the axes.
 You can choose to show drop lines all the time or only when a mark is selected.

 To add drop lines to the view:

-By default, drop lines are set to only show when the mark is selected.
+By default, drop lines are set only to show when the mark is selected.
 You can change this setting and specify other options in the Drop Lines dialog box.

 To edit drop lines: